dougschallmoser/dougschallmoser/README.md

 ### Hello, I'm Doug.

-I'm a software engineer focused on creating things that improves people's lives.
-I love JavaScript and the front end.
+I'm a software engineer focused on JavaScript and the front end.
 I take pride in problem-solving and have a knack for finding the tiniest bugs that drive many crazy.
 I believe simplicity produces the best code.

 I am currently learning Node.js and how to write tests in React.